 TELL ME (Transparent communication in Epidemics: Learning Lessons from experience, delivering effective Messages, providing Evidence) is a 36 month Collaborative Project, which aims to provide evidence and to develop models for improved risk communication during infectious disease crises.
 TELL ME combines public health, social sciences, behavioral sciences, political sciences, law, ethics, communication and media, in ...

 How do citizens keep themselves informed about the most controversial scientific issues?
 Which sources of information do they choose?
 A two-year project aims to answer these questions in order to obtain valuable information on communication to the public, to be taken into account for the near future.

 Media literacy, a scientist's opinion Interview with Walter Quattrociocchi, head of the Laboratory of Data and Complexity at Ca’ Foscari University of Venice.
 How would you define media literacy?
-The definition varies greatly depending on the problem that you are trying to solve.
-Media literacy is invoked as a decisive tool with respect to the ...
+Walter Quattrociocchi: The definition varies greatly depending on the problem that you are trying to solve.
+Media literacy is invoked as a decisive tool with respect ...

 Inaccuracy or intentional manipulation: the circulation of false information has become one of the leading problems we are facing in the digital environment.
 Now watchdogs are fighting back with a range of solutions.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.
 This also includes all cookies allowing the proper functioning of the website under Wordpress.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.

 This website uses AT Internet to collect anonymous information such as the number of visitors to the site, and the most popular pages.